Build an App Home Lightning Page

 - Drag the List View component into the first region.

-- In the properties pane, under Filter, select the Platinum and Gold SLA Customers view, and set the number of records to display to 5.
+- In the properties pane, select Account for the object, select the Platinum and Gold SLA Customers filter, and set the number of records to display to 5.

 - Add a Recent Items component into the second region.

-- In the properties pane for the Recent Items component, click Select and add the Opportunity object to it.
+- In the properties pane for the Recent Items component, click Select and configure the Selected list so it only contains Opportunity.

 - Log a Call